oddbird/oddleventy/content/blog/2023/components.md

   </slot>
   <time @html="formatDate(now)"></time>
   <p webc:if="showSummary">
-    This is still declarative
+    This is still declarative,
-    I say to myself,
+    I say to myself
-    injecting JS
+    while injecting JS
     directly into its attributes.
   </p>
 </article>